 Policy Area Indicator 32.
 Target Policy 55 Number of Planning Obligations for community facilities secured from development (or financial contributions).
-S106 agreements secured in line with Supplementary Planning Guidance Trigger: 2 a pplications decided contrary to the rec ommendation in any one year. secure improvement in community fac e development. cility provision where the requirement for either Policy 56 or Policy 57.
-Reason: The aim of these policies is to ensure that the Plan's Centres continue to remain attractive places to live and visit and provide a valuable role in meeting the needs of local communities and visitors.
+S106 agreements secured in line with Supplementary Planning Guidance Trigger: 2 applications decided contrary to the recommendation in any one year. secure improvement in community fac e development. ility provision where the requirement for either Policy 56 or Policy 57.